Education in Malaysia: Secondary education

-A subset of the public secondary schools are known as National-type Secondary Schools (Sekolah Menengah Jenis Kebangsaan, SMJK, 国民型华文中学, 华中).
+A subset of the public secondary schools are known as National-type Chinese secondary school (Sekolah Menengah Jenis Kebangsaan, SMJK, 国民型华文中学, 华中).
+In 1956, Chung Ling High School in Penang became the first Chinese school to accept government subsidies, making it the first public school under the British colonial government.
+As a result, a breakaway private school, Chung Ling Private High School, was founded in 1962.
 At Malayan Independence (1957), it was decided that secondary education would be provided in Malay-medium National Secondary Schools and English-medium National-type Secondary Schools.
 Fee paying, English-medium schools owned and administered by missionaries/religious bodies were offered government aid provided that they adopted the national curriculum.
 Secondary schools using other languages as medium of instruction, most of them Chinese schools, were offered government aid on the condition that they convert into English-medium schools.
 In the 1970s, as the government began to abolish English-medium education in public schools, all National-type Secondary School were gradually converted into Malay-medium schools.
 The term "National-type Secondary School" is not present in the Education Act of 1996, which blurred the distinction between SMK and SMJK.

 However, Chinese educational groups are unwelcoming of the new development and continue to push for the distinction to be made between the 81 formerly Chinese-medium schools and other secondary schools.
 The schools continue to have "SMJK" on the school signboards and boards of directors continue to manage the school properties, as opposed to schools that are directly managed by the government.
 Most former Chinese-medium SMJK continue to have a majority Chinese student and teacher population, usually only accept students from Chinese-medium primary schools, have Chinese language (Bahasa Cina 华文) as a compulsory subject and have bilingual (Malay and Chinese) school announcements.

 Other types of government or government-aided secondary schools include Religious Secondary School (Sekolah Menengah Agama), Technical Schools (Sekolah Menengah Teknik), Fully Residential Schools and MARA Junior Science College (Maktab Rendah Sains MARA).

 Within the national public school system are a few magnet type/charter public high schools.
 Admissions are very selective, reserved for students who demonstrate outstanding academic achievement and potential at the elementary level, Year/Standard 1 through 6.
 These schools are either full-time day or boarding schools ('asrama penuh').
 Examples of these schools are Sekolah Tuanku Abdul Rahman, Royal Military College (Malaysia) and Penang Free School.